maximeAudrain/jenerate/README.md

 * toString()
 * compareTo()

-The generated methods will be based on apache commons-lang Builders.
+The generated methods are using apache commons-lang[3] Builders.

 A certain number of parameters can be customized in the Jenerate preference page in eclipe (Window > Preferences > Java > Jenerate).

 ## <a name="todo"/>Jenerate todo list

 * Test the plugin core code (code generation)
-* Provide additional libraries to generate the code with (Guava Objects and MoreObjects, etc...)
+* Provide additional libraries to be used in the generated code (Guava Objects and MoreObjects, etc...)
-* Extend the code generation to other common methods or needs.
+* Extend code generation to other common methods or needs.

 ## <a name="copyright"/>Copyright and contributions